RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: Problem Formulation

 The complexity of the agentic RAG system makes it hard to locate the actual problem.
-For example, extracting a wrong evidence could lead to incorrect reasoning, which propagates to later processes.
-In RAGCap-Bench, we aim to propose capability-oriented evaluations systematically assess on the agentic systems at the process-level.
-Formally, our goal is to evaluate how well the foundation LLMs strategizes its question-answering plan $\pi_t$, extract useful relevant evidence $E_t'$ from $E_t$ and reason $R_t$ faithfully with $E_t'$.
-Due to the dynamic nature of the open web environments, the evaluation of the noise robustness of LLMs toward potentially low-quality, misleading and less credible sources of information is also important.
-In the next section, we will introduce the construction of this benchmark in detail.
+For example, extracting a wrong evidence could lead to incorrect reasoning, which propagates to later execution stages.
+In RAGCap-Bench, our goal is to introduce capability-oriented evaluations that systematically assess agentic systems at the process level.
+For example, how well the foundation LLMs strategizes its question-answering plan $\pi_t$, extracts useful relevant evidence $E_t'$ from $E_t$, and reasons $R_t$ faithfully with $E_t'$.
+Furthermore, due to the dynamic nature of the open web environments, evaluating how well LLMs handle potentially low-quality, misleading, and less credible sources of information is also important.
+In the next section, we will introduce the construction of each capability task in detail.